bhecquet/seleniumRobot/doc/chap7_Howto.md

 Secret key can be get as text from your login screen For now, only 6 character length code are provided

+Totp class also provides a "main" so that it's possible to generate a code, given the secret key, outside of selenium tests